rya-sge/access-denied/_posts/2024-04-16-build-blockchain-oracle.md

 ## Push/pull oracles

-You have traditionally two types of oracle:
+You have traditionally two types of oracles:

-- **Push oracles**: these oracles proactively provide data to smart contracts without being  explicitly requested, e.g when a  specified event or condition occurs.
+- **Push oracles**: these oracles proactively provide data to smart contracts without being  explicitly requested, e.g. when a  specified event or condition occurs.

 - **Pull oracles** require smart contracts to request data explicitly.
 They pull data from external sources in response to a query from the smart contract.